-A regime’s response to localized defeats depends on what information it has received from the defeats, which then depends on what information it has originally sought.
+A regime’s response to localized defeats depends on what information it has received from the defeats, which then depends on what information it originally sought.
 This logic rests on two propositions.
-First, regime leaders see in elections what they look for: if they have intended for elections to shed light on certain societal forces, then they are more likely to interpret election results in terms of those very forces.
+First, regime leaders see in elections what they look for: if they intended for elections to shed light on certain societal forces, then they are more likely to interpret election results in terms of those very forces.
 Second, their reaction must be consistent with what information they get.
-Given these two propositions and contextual knowledge about available policy options each regime has, it is possible to hypothesize in broad strokes certain post-election responses that would be expected under most theories of authoritarian elections.
-Figure 1 lists out these hypotheses.
+Given these two propositions and the researcher’s contextual knowledge about available policy options, it is possible to hypothesize broadly certain post-election responses that would be expected under most theories of authoritarian elections.
+Figure 1 lists these hypotheses in more detail.

 Because authoritarian regimes’ post-election reactions to localized defeats are rooted in what information they seek, observing which reactions end up taking place could shed light on autocrats’ informational goals.
-Furthermore, because different types of information may suggest conflicting courses of actions and thus cannot be sought simultaneously from a same election, observing certain reactions to localized defeats may uniquely identify some intentions behind elections.
+Furthermore, because different types of information may suggest conflicting courses of action and thus cannot be sought simultaneously from the same election, observing certain reactions to localized defeats may uniquely identify some intentions behind elections.

 The CPV’s Response to Central Candidate Defeats

-In the case of Vietnam, the CPV’s response to the defeats of central candidates in the VNA elections is especially useful in identifying how the party perceived these defeats and consequently what informational goal it had for these elections.
-The reason is that, due to the highly institutionalized and structured nature of Vietnamese politics, the scope of possible post-election actions that the CPV could take is so limited that it would not be able to react to all the incoming information without one reaction compromising the effect of another.
+In the case of Vietnam, the CPV’s response to the defeats of central candidates in the VNA elections keenly identified how the party perceived these defeats and, consequently, what informational goal it had for these elections.
+Due to the highly institutionalized and structured nature of Vietnamese politics, the scope of possible post-election actions that the CPV could take is so limited that it would not be able to react to all the incoming information without one reaction compromising the effect of another.

 In particular, whereas most high-level policy instruments in Vietnam are inflexible, requiring debate and ratification by the VNA or the CPV’s Central Committee, the central party leadership can rely on annual budgetary allocations in managing their relationships with both the public and local governments.
 Each province’s share of the national budget is calculated based on

 Figure 1: Key theories of authoritarian elections and their predictions about how regime leaders perceive and respond to localized defeats.
-Two theories most relevant to the Vietnam case are highlighted with bold borders.
+Two theories most relevant to Vietnam are highlighted with bold borders.

 its projected revenues and expenditures.
-Provincial revenues fall into two categories – revenues provinces always get to keep, and revenues they may have to share with the central government according to pre-determined sharing rates (for more details, see Martinez-Vazquez 2004).
+Provincial revenues fall into two categories—revenues provinces always get to keep and revenues they may have to share with the central government according to pre-determined sharing rates (e.g., see Martinez-Vazquez 2004).
 Most provinces expect more expenditures than revenues and get to keep the shared revenues.
-In addition, the central government provides for equalization grants to provinces that cannot cover their expenditures even with even the shared revenues cannot, as well as other conditional or targeted transfers.
-Because most provinces spend more money than it can raise, these various forms of central transfers become indispensable for local governance.
+In addition, the central government provides for equalization grants to provinces that cannot cover their expenditures even with the shared revenues, as well as other conditional or targeted transfers.
+Because most provinces spend more money than they can raise, these various forms of central transfers become indispensable for local governance.
 The remaining provinces are net-contributors to the budget, meaning that they send back to Hanoi more than they receive in transfers.